 An internship experience affords students the opportunity to apply theories in a field of setting and develop "self-directed learning skills."
 Specifically, the internship experience offers students the following opportunities:

 An internship is required of all pre-service students.
-The internship requires a completion of 300 hours of work in a public or non-profit organization.
+The internship requires a completion of 150 hours of work in a public or non-profit organization.
 The purpose of the internship is to provide students with practical and professional experience in their identified concentration.
-Students are exposed to the dynamics of organizations and provided the opportunity to apply skills and knowledge acquired in their academic program.
-During the internship experience, students may develop professional networks, which can aid them in their pursuit of employment and in their careers.
+Students are exposed to the dynamics of organizations, and provided the opportunity to apply skills and knowledge acquired in their academic program.
+During the internship experience, students may also develop professional networks, which can aid them in their pursuit of employment and in their careers.

-Students, due to work schedules or other obligations, may require more than one term to complete the 300-hour internship.
-Students who require more than one term to complete their 300-hour internship may, with written approval of the Internship Counselor with whom the student shall be taking the PA 6694 course, begin their 300-hour internship in a term, or more than one term, prior to registering for the internship course.
+Students, due to work schedules or other obligations, may require more than one term to complete the 150-hour internship.
+Students who require more than one term to complete their internship may, with written approval of the Internship Counselor with whom the student shall be taking the PA 6694 course, begin their internship in a term, or more than one term, prior to registering for the internship course.

 Secretarial and clerical experience may not qualify for a waiver if those positions are limited to routine office work, such as filing and answering the phones.
-Private sector professional experience such as in retail, service, real estate, financial, and manufacturing organizations will not qualify nor will janitorial experience and previous internships undertaken for undergraduate or previous graduate degree programs.
+Private sector professional experience such as in retail, service, real estate, financial, and manufacturing organizations will not qualify nor will previous internships undertaken for undergraduate or previous graduate degree programs.